Lower SAlt River & Saguaro Lake Trash & Invasive Removal Project

-XXXX pounds of trash removed & thousands of invasive apple snail eggs knocked into the water
+7,663.69 pounds of trash, 1 tire, & invasive stinknet removed & thousands of invasive apple snail eggs knocked into the water

-Funded by Athletic Brewing Company’s Two for the Trails Program & AVNET Cares Grant PRogram.
+Funded by Athletic Brewing Company’s Two for the Trails Program and AVNET Cares Grant PRogram.

-We are the proud recipient of an Athletic Brewing Company’s Two for the Trails grant & a grant from Avnet Cares!
-With funds from Athletic Brewing Company and Avnet, our military veteran-based Dedicated Restoration Team made a significant impact on the Tonto National Forest by removing XXXX pounds of trash & invasive stinknet from the Lower Salt River and Saguaro Lake, as well as knocking thousands of invasive apple snail eggs into the water at the Lower Salt River.
+We are the proud recipient of an Athletic Brewing Company’s Two for the Trails grant & a grant from Avnet Cares in support of our restoration work on the Lower Salt River & Saguaro Lake.
+With grant funds, our military veteran-based Dedicated Restoration Team & volunteers made a significant impact on the Tonto National Forest by removing 7,663.69 pounds of trash (3.83 tons), 1 tire, & invasive stinknet from the Lower Salt River and Saguaro Lake, as well as knocking thousands of invasive apple snail eggs into the water at the Lower Salt River.

 BEFORE